-If you’ve got room in your freezer, then another great way to keep your home (and yourself) cool this summer is to toss your sheets (and any other linens or clothing you like) in there!
-There’s almost nothing better than getting into a nearly frozen pair of shorts and a set of sheets on a hot summer’s night!
+If you’ve got room in your freezer, another great way to keep your home (and yourself) cool this summer is to toss your sheets (and any other linens or clothing you like) in there!
+There’s almost nothing better than getting into a frozen pair of shorts and a set of sheets on a hot summer’s night!
 Talk about refreshing!

 Contact Brothers Plumbing Heating Air & Electric For Air Conditioning Service Or Installation